robwatsongtr/music-pdf-to-speech/README.md

 Optical Music Recognition is imprecise, you need a clean, aligned, well spaced score.
 There are examples that seem to work out of the box, but often there will be errors.
-Erros can be fixed in the Audiveris GUI or in a program like MuseScore.
-Sometimes Audiveris will produce a multi file xml output, currently the code does not concatenate these so the pipeline will stop after Audiveris.
+Errors can be fixed in the Audiveris GUI or in a program like MuseScore.
+Sometimes Audiveris will produce a multi-file xml output, currently the code does not concatenate these so the pipeline will stop after Audiveris.

 Currently my parsing algorithm can only handle one-part non-contrapuntal (single voice) scores.